gcallah/hambone/chaps/chap3.md

 Claude gave him a disdainful look.
 "So you some sort of medical examiner now or somethin'?"

-"You don't believe me, you go check him out for yourself."
+"You don't believe me, you go check him out for yo'self."

 Claude walked over to the body, crouched down, and put his fingers on Winthrop's neck.
 "Yeah, he dead all right."

 He rose back up, and, looking at Gertie, said, "Get me a whiskey.
 I gotta think for a minute."
 He walked back into the living room and sat on the couch.

-Gertie went down the central hallway to the kitchen in the back, and came back a minute later with a glass of whiskey on the rocks.
-Claude gulped it down, and, raising the glass towards Gertie, said, "Get me another."
+Gertie went down the central hallway to the kitchen in the back, and came back a minute later with a glass of whiskey in one hand, and a bottle of Johnny Walker Black in the other.
+Claude gulped down his drink, and, raising the glass towards Gertie, said, "Pour me another."

 He drank his second whiskey more slowly, and when he was done, he stood up from the couch, and announced, "OK, here what we gonna do.
 Hampton, gimme that gun you done shot him with."

 Hampton handed the gun over to Claude, who took it back into the dining room, and fired a shot into the wall.

-He looked back at Gertie and Hampton, who had followed him into the room. " Hampton, you gonna get back to your apartment, stay put until morning.
-Thad and Al was head back up to Clemson anyway, so we gonna have them pick you up first thing tomorrow, but they gonna say they left with you right after the gospel program.
+He looked back at Gertie and Hampton, who had followed him into the room.
+"Hampton, you gonna get back to your apartment, and stay put until mornin'.
+Thad and Al was bringin' you back up to Clemson anyway, so we gonna have them pick you up first thing tomorrow, but they gonna say they left with you right after the gospel program.
 Now git."

 "But..."